Moscow Strikes Back

 Moscow Strikes Back (Note: Known in Russian as «Разгром немецких войск под Москвой» (Razgrom nemetskikh voysk pod Moskvoy; lit.
-'Rout of the German troops near Moscow').) is a Soviet war documentary film about the Battle of Moscow between October 1941 and January 1942.
+'Rout of the German troops near Moscow').) is a Soviet documentary film about the Battle of Moscow between October 1941 and January 1942.
 It was directed by Ilya Kopalin and Leonid Varlamov.
 It was one of four films that won a 1942 Academy Award for Best Documentary Feature.

 Plot

 The film begins in Moscow, with civilians preparing defences in their streets.
 Men in civilian clothes with rifles prepare for battle.
 Women machine shell cases and prepare hand grenades.
 An apparently huge Stalin makes a battle speech in Red Square to thousands of cheering Red Army soldiers on parade with greatcoats, ushankas, and fixed bayonets.

 Men, trucks, tanks, and artillery advance into battle.
 Anti-aircraft guns fire into the night sky, which is crisscrossed by searchlight beams.
 A crashed German bomber is seen in close-up.
 Russian fighters and bombers are readied and armed.

 Artillery guns of many types fire many times.
 Tank crewmen scramble to their tanks and jump aboard.
 Tanks race across snow-covered plains towards the enemy.
 Snow-camouflaged troops parachute behind enemy lines.
 They collect skis parachuted to them and go into battle, lying down under fire before attacking again.
 Tanks rush from a forest across the snow, infantrymen riding on their rear decks or skiing into battle in large numbers.
 A tank is hit and explodes as the attack goes on.
 Russian infantry in greatcoats storm a village and clear the houses of surrendering German soldiers.
 Towns and cities are liberated.
 The Russian soldiers are greeted by smiling civilians.
 An old woman kisses several soldiers.

 German atrocities are shown.
 The elegantly preserved houses of the playwright Anton Chekhov and the novelist Leo Tolstoy are seen badly damaged, the museum exhibits destroyed.
 The bodies of murdered civilians are shown.
 Quantities of destroyed German armour and transport are scattered across the landscape.
 Captured artillery is to be used against the Germans.
 The bodies of dead Germans are seen frozen in the snow.
 Maps show the extent of the Russian advance.
 The front line has retreated far from Moscow.